Boiler Service Cost

 silver LPG boiler in a room

-The cost of servicing an LPG boiler is usually more expensive than a natural gas boiler as the service includes the inspection of the LPG storage tank to ensure it is safe and fit for purpose.
+The cost of servicing an LPG boiler is usually more expensive than that of a natural gas boiler, as the service includes the inspection of the LPG storage tank to ensure it is safe and fit for purpose.

 The typical LPG boiler service cost will be around £80 to £120.
 This depends on location, age and condition of the boiler and previous regular maintenance.